 - 1 Click the Start button and, in the Search field, type Control Panel.
-In the list that appears above, click on your selection. - 2 Click System and Security, and then Power Options. - 3 Click Choose when to turn off the display in the left pane.
+In the list that appears above, click on your selection. - 2 Click Choose when to turn off the display in the left pane.

-- 4 To turn off the display, select Never in the drop-down lists. - 5 Click Save changes.
+- 3 To turn off the display, select Never in the drop-down lists. - 4 Click Save changes.